 Result: This couple exceeds their $75,000 target in under 2 years, giving them options for a larger deposit or purchasing sooner.

-Q: Is it better to save cash or contribute more to KiwiSaver?
-A: Both are important.
-KiwiSaver gets you free money (employer and government contributions) but can only be accessed for first home.
+Both are important.
+KiwiSaver gets you free money (employer and government contributions) but can only be accessed for a first home.
 Balance both approaches.